Lactifluus piperatus: Description

+Similar species

 L. vellereus is larger with a thick stipe, woolly cap and less crowded gills, but is not as tall.
 Russula delica is similar in colour and shape, though has adnate blue-green tinged gills and no milk.
 L. deceptivus is also similar, but is differentiated by its less crowded gills, firmer cap margin and less acrid milk.
 Close to L. piperatus is L. glaucescens, which is differentiated by its milk that dries with a greenish colour.

 Distribution and habitat

 Lactifluus piperatus in the wide sense, i.e. including probably several species, is found in Europe, the Black Sea region in northeastern Turkey, and eastern and central North America east of Minnesota.
 It has been accidentally introduced into Australasia, where it is found under introduced and native trees.
 It is found on the floor in deciduous woodland, particularly under beech (Fagus), and can be found throughout summer and autumn and into early winter.
-It is relatively common, though not as common as the similar species L. vellereus.
+It is relatively common, though not as common as the similar L. vellereus.
 L. piperatus is found solitarily or in scattered groups.
 It is sometimes found growing together with Russula cyanoxantha.

+Ecology

+It is a common food source for red squirrels.
+It is one of several species parasitized by Hypomyces lactifluorum (the lobster mushroom).

 Edibility

-The species contains toxins, but despite being described by some mycologists as inedible or even poisonous, Lactifluus piperatus is often considered edible.
+The species contains toxins, but despite being described by some authors as inedible or even poisonous, Lactifluus piperatus is often considered edible.
 It is not recommended by some owing simply to its unpleasant taste.
 It is difficult to digest when eaten raw, but is used as a seasoning when dried; it is also sometimes eaten fresh after parboiling, though its taste is still unappetising.
 Some recommend frying it in butter with bacon and onion, pickling it, or baking it in a pie or pastry.
 The milk has a very hot and acrid taste, which is removed if boiled.
 The mushroom used to be highly regarded in Russia, where it would be picked in dry seasons when other edible species were less available.
 The mushroom is also popular in Finland, where cooks boil it repeatedly (disposing of the water each time), and then store it in salt water and refrigerate it, then pickle it or serve it in salads.
 When eaten fresh and raw, the mushroom has been known to cause an irritant reaction on the lips and tongue, which subsides after an hour.
 The close L. glaucescens has been reported to be poisonous, but it has been speculated that the "poisonings" were caused by the extremely strong, peppery taste, rather than by the presence of actual poisons.

-Lactifluus piperatus forms part of an unusual and highly regarded dish in North America, being one of several species parasitized by the lobster mushroom Hypomyces lactifluorum.
+When parasitized by the lobster mushroom, L. piperatus forms part of an unusual and highly regarded dish in North America.
 Once colonized by the parasite, an orange-red crust forms over the surface of the mushroom, and the taste becomes delicious as the parasite infiltrates its host's tissues.
-It is also a common source of food among red squirrels.